How to apply the rules for disposable plastic cups and containers

 Some municipalities have stricter rules for events.
 These can be found in their APV (General Municipal By-Law).
 For example, the APV may state that you must provide reusable cups.
 If so, the exception for businesses that collect single-use plastics for high-grade recycling does not apply to you.
 There may also be provisions about the reuse of cups in your event or market licence.

-What rules apply if I sell food to go as well as on location?
+You sell food to go, delivery, as well as on location

-You must ask your customers if they want to take out the food, or consume it on the premises.
+You must ask your customers if they want to take out the food, or consume it on site.

-- If they want to eat or drink on location, you must provide reusable cups, plates, or containers.
+- If they want to eat or drink on site, you must provide reusable cups, plates, or containers.